kneave/docker-postgis/README.md

 # docker-postgis

+This is a modified version, brantch 10.0-2.4 is configured for logical replication.
+The example isn't updated yet however.

 A simple docker container that runs PostGIS

-Visit our page on the docker hub at: https://registry.hub.docker.com/u/kartoza/postgis/
+Visit our page on the docker hub at: https://registry.hub.docker.com/u/kneave/postgis/

 There are a number of other docker postgis containers out there.
 This one differentiates itself by: